The Environmental Health (EH) Unit is the first place to contact if you want to:

 A permit to install or alter a system must be obtained before beginning any construction or repair activities on a system.

 Individuals may either request a parcel or tract of property be evaluated by EH Unit to determine the feasibility of installing a new or replacement sewage treatment system (STS) to serve a one, two or three family dwelling or a small flow on-site sewage treatment system (SFOSTS) for facilities which would generate less than 1000 gallons per day by any the following methods.

-Once the newly installed septic system is approved for use with submitted as-built information and the system passes a 12-month inspection an operating permit will be issued.
+Once the newly installed septic system is approved for use with submitted as-built information & the system passes a 12-month inspection an operating permit will be issued.